Princelings

 Under the People's Republic, the term initially came into use during the Cultural Revolution to describe Lin Biao's son Lin Liguo as well as his close friends and allies who had been promoted alongside him into elite positions of the People's Liberation Army Air Force who were envisioned as the future "Third Generation" leadership of the CCP.
 In 1966, the Cultural Revolution led to many Princelings to be sent to rural China.
 Princelings lived in similar villages, worked together, and received their educations together.
 After some years, the Princelings started to return to home (commonly areas like Shanghai or Beijing) however this crucial period of time had already led many Princelings to form lifelong friendships/partnerships.

 Following the death of Lin Liguo in a failed coup and the subsequent purges of this group, the term briefly fell out of use until the 1980s to label the children of the Eight Elders and other First and Second Generation leaders who had been increasingly promoted in the party and were opposed to the efforts of reformers Hu Yaobang and Zhao Ziyang to curb corruption and cronyism.
 Notable contemporary Princelings include Xi Jinping (son of Xi Zhongxun), China's top leader and Party General Secretary since 2012, and Bo Xilai (son of Bo Yibo), a former Party Committee Secretary of Chongqing who was also a member of the Politburo.
-The political influence of princelings has weakened during the leadership of Xi Jinping, who has excluded them from the top leadership.
+The political influence of princelings has weakened significantly during the leadership of Xi Jinping, who has systematically excluded them from the top leadership.
+During the Xi era, the number of princelings in the Central Committee, the Politburo and the Politburo Standing Committee fell to record lows.